learn-co-students/yield-and-return-values-online-web-sp-000/README.md

 ## Yield and Return Values

 **This is a code-along exercise.
+NOTE: There are NO tests in this lab.
+If you run `learn test`, you might see the following message in your terminal: `This directory doesn't appear to have any specs in it`.
+That's ok!**

-We've given you some code in `lib/practicing_returns.rb` that we will build on together throughout the course of this reading**.
+**We've given you some code in `lib/practicing_returns.rb` that we will build on together throughout the course of this reading**.

 Each time you use `yield(some_argument)` in the body of a method, it passes `some_argument` to the block you call that method with.
 Open up `lib/practicing_returns.rb` and take a look at the following code: